-How to draft meeting rescheduling emails: best practices and etiquette to use when you have a scheduling conflict
+How to draft meeting rescheduling emails: best practices and etiquette

 Think about the last time you had to reschedule an engagement, meeting or an appointment.
 Was it done telephonically?
 Via email?
 Instant messaging?